 - Sexual identity

-In general, employers should exercise tact when interviewing potential employees.
+Overall, when it comes to the hiring and firing process, employers should exercise tact when interviewing potential employees.
 Aside from certain laws prohibiting specific personal questions, cultural differences could lead to uncomfortable misunderstandings.

 In the UK, the Employment Practices Code states that pre-employment vetting should be used where there are particular risks involved.